16 Community Detection in Learning Networks Using R

 Abstract

-In the field of social network analysis, the quest for understanding interactions and group structures takes a center stage.
+In the field of social network analysis, understanding interactions and group structures takes a center stage.
 This chapter focuses on finding such groups, constellations or ensembles of actors who can be grouped together, a process often referred to as community detection, particularly in the context of educational research.
 Community detection aims to uncover tightly knit subgroups of nodes who share strong connectivity within a network or have connectivity patterns that demarcates them from the others.
-This chapter explores various algorithms and techniques that unveil these groups or cohesive clusters.
-Using well-known R packages, the chapter primarily delves into the core approach of identifying and visualizing densely connected subgroups, offering practical insights into its application within educational contexts.
-Ultimately, the chapter aims to serve as a guide to unraveling learning communities, providing educators and researchers with valuable tools to discern and harness the power of interconnectedness in learning networks.
+This chapter explores various algorithms and techniques to identify these groups or cohesive clusters.
+Using well-known R packages, the chapter primarily presents the core approach of identifying and visualizing densely connected subgroups in learning networks.

 1 Introduction to Community Detection in Social Networks